openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 This must be installed separately.
 Once installed, simply select "Value-Added Tax" as Profile when linking an item.

+#### Persisting Time Series

+The binding offers support for persisting both historical and upcoming prices.
+The recommended persistence strategy is `forecast`, as it ensures a clean history without redundancy.
+Prices from the past 24 hours and all forthcoming prices will be stored.
+Any changes that impact published prices (e.g. selecting or deselecting VAT Profile) will result in the replacement of persisted prices within this period.

 #### Net Tariff

 Discounts are automatically taken into account for channel `net-tariff` so that it represents the actual price.